 Open Expression Builder from the sidebar.

-Click on the icon in the bottom left of the expressions input field.
+Click on the icon in the bottom left of the expressions input field to open Expression Builder.

 Before inserting the function or a field, verify that you've selected the text you want to replace in the text field below.